 Mana Pools National Park

 Mana Pools National Park is a wildlife conservation area in northern Zimbabwe.
-It is a region of the lower Zambezi River in Zimbabwe where the flood plain turns into a broad expanse of lakes after each rainy season.
+It is a region of the lower Zambezi River where the flood plain turns into a broad expanse of lakes after each rainy season.
 As the lakes gradually dry up and recede, the region attracts many large animals in search of water, making it one of Africa's most renowned game-viewing regions.
 It’s importance is such that it has been designated a World Heritage site.

 The landscape is dominated by the changing water level of the Zambezi.
 There are shorelines, islands, sandbanks and pools.
-The area is very popular for the observation of large animals, like lion, African elephant, African buffalo, leopard and cheetah.
+The area is very popular for the observation of large animals, like lion, elephant, buffalo, leopard and cheetah.